+f.
+Income tax

+Federation Alternative Investments Trust 1 is classified as Passive Fund from 1 July 2021.
+The Responsible Entity intends that Federation Alternative Investments Trust 1 elect to be treated as an Attribution Managed Investment Trusts (AMIT).

+Under current legislation, Federation Alternative Investments Trust 1 is not subject to income tax provided they attribute the entirety of the taxable income to their unit holders.

 g.
-Income tax

-The Group, of which Federation Alternative Investments Trust 1 is a member, is classified as Passive Fund from 1 July 2021.
-The Responsible Entity intends that Federation Alternative Investments Trust 1 and Federation Alternative Investments Trust 2 elect to be treated as an Attribution Managed Investment Trusts (AMIT), and intends for the Trust and its controlled entities to retain this treatment subject to the Federation Alternative Investments Trust 2 satisfying the relevant eligibility requirements.
-Under current legislation, Federation Alternative Investments Trust 1 and Federation Alternative Investments Trust 2 are not subject to income tax provided they attribute the entirety of the taxable income to their unit holders.

-h.
 Distributions to unit holders